jamestomasino/blog.tomasino.org/content/post/stuff.md

 I'm getting rid of all of my stuff.

-At first, the thought was that I would simplify by getting rid of a few highly annoying items, things that are big, combersome, and meaningless to me.
+At first, the thought was that I would simplify by getting rid of a few highly annoying items, things that are big, cumbersome, and meaningless to me.
 So, I made [a list][].
-It's hard to describe all your possessions in that way, expendible or essential.
+It's hard to describe all your possessions in that way, expendable or essential.
 If you get nothing else out of this post, I would recommend making that list.
 You'll be amazed at the results.